firestarter/docs/rules.md

 * It is not okay to discuss politics in public chat.
 By extension, it is also not okay to disrespect others based on their political or religious views.
 * Use only English in main chat.
 You are allowed to use other languages in private messages, such as /msg or party chat.
 * Excessive use of capitalization is not allowed.
 Repeated offenses will result in a (temporary) mute.
-* Sharing with other players that a staff member is vanished, is not allowed.
+* Announcing that a staff member is vanished is not allowed.

 ### Racism, offensive language, and discrimination
 * Do not use racist, offensive, or discriminatory language in chat, on signs, in books, in item names, private messages, or anywhere on the server that accepts text.